xcp-ng/xen-api/doc/content/design/snapshot-revert.md

 ## Overview

-Currently there is a XenAPI `VM.revert` which reverts a VM to the state it was in when a VM-level snapshot was taken.
-Because there is no `VDI.revert`, `VM.revert` uses `VDI.clone` on the snapshot to change the state of the disks.
+XenAPI allows users to rollback the state of a VM to a previous state, which is stored in a snapshot, using the call `VM.revert`.
+Because there is no `VDI.revert` call, `VM.revert` uses `VDI.clone` on the snapshot to duplicate the contents of that disk and then use the new clone as the storage for the VM.

 Because `VDI.clone` creates new VDI refs and uuids, some problematic behaviours arise: